Treatment Resistant Depression: Here's Multiple New Options

 Interestingly, a study from Harvard confirms the importance of re-empowerment in overcoming depression and low self-confidence.
 This study found that simply striking a Superman (or Wonder Woman) pose and holding this very upright and chest-out pose for two minutes creates remarkably energizing physiological changes.
 See here for more on this technique, including a rebuttal to its detractors.
 Because this technique is free, takes just two minutes, can be done multiple times a day, and has no downsides, it certainly can be worth a try.

 Depression can be triggered by, or can inadvertently be sustained by, interactions between the depressed person and loved ones or people at work.
 For more on how to prevent your marriage or workplace from making you depressed, see here.
 For self-help remedies, see here.

-In addition to medication and psychotherapy, increasing numbers of alternative medicine options offer hope.
+Increasing numbers of another alternative medicine options offer hope.
 Do look into acupuncture, acupoint tapping, Emotion Code, Body Code, Heartmath, ketamine, canabinoids which are marijuana without the ingredients that create a high (see this article for a review of research), medically-supervised psychedelics and and many more.